 - (a) the Agreement made between the HKSAR Government and the RO in respect of the project and the appendices thereto (which includes the project proposal); - (b) the relevant "Fund Application Guidelines" referred to in the Agreement; and - (c) all instructions and correspondences issued by DAFC in respect of the Fund. - 3.
 The Auditors should comply with the Hong Kong Standard on Assurance Engagements 3000 (Revised) "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" issued and updated from time to time by the Hong Kong Institute of Certified Public Accountants.
-The following information is required in an auditors' report prepared by the Auditors to be submitted to DAFC- - (a) the Auditors should state whether, in their conclusion, the RO has complied with, in all material respects, the requirements set by DAFC (including the requirements to keep proper books and records and to prepare interim/final audited accounts of the Fund project), and all the terms and conditions of Fund, as specified in documents mentioned in paragraph 2 above; - (b) if the Auditors are of the opinion that there exists any material non-compliance as identified in paragraph 3(a) above, they should make full disclosure and quantify the effects of such non-compliance in the auditors' report; and - (c) if the Auditors are of the opinion that a proper and separate set of books and records have not been kept by the RO for the Fund project, or the relevant project accounts have not been properly prepared, or if the Auditors fail to obtain all the information and explanations which are necessary for the purpose of the reasonable assurance engagement, they should make appropriate qualifications in the auditors' report. - 4.
+The following information is required in an auditors' report prepared by the Auditors to be submitted to DAFC - (a) the Auditors should state whether, in their conclusion, the RO has complied with, in all material respects, the requirements set by DAFC (including the requirements to keep proper books and records and to prepare interim/final audited accounts of the Fund project), and all the terms and conditions of Fund, as specified in documents mentioned in paragraph 2 above; - (b) if the Auditors are of the opinion that there exists any material non-compliance as identified in paragraph 3(a) above, they should make full disclosure and quantify the effects of such non-compliance in the auditors' report; and - (c) if the Auditors are of the opinion that a proper and separate set of books and records have not been kept by the RO for the Fund project, or the relevant project accounts have not been properly prepared, or if the Auditors fail to obtain all the information and explanations which are necessary for the purpose of the reasonable assurance engagement, they should make appropriate qualifications in the auditors' report. - 4.
 The Auditors should plan and conduct the reasonable assurance engagement to satisfy paragraphs 2 and 3 above.
 In case of any ambiguity regarding the terms and conditions contained in the Agreement and rules and regulations governing Fund projects, Auditors should seek clarification from Fund Secretariat.
-Any unreasonable reservation or denial of conclusion, for example, comments about ambiguity of the Fund Application Guidelines, expressed by Auditors in the auditors' report, will be returned to ROs for rectification before re-submission.
+Any unreasonable reservation or denial of conclusion, for example, comments about ambiguity of the Fund Application Guidelines, expressed by Auditors in the auditors' report, will be returned to ROs for rectification before re-submission. - 5.
+The Auditors may come across during the course of their reasonable assurance engagements weaknesses/breakdown in internal control which are considered material.
+They should bring to the RO's attention the details of such weaknesses/breakdown and provide the RO with their recommendations for improvement by setting them out in a letter to the RO.
+A copy of such letter should be sent to DAFC for reference and action as appropriate.